 People who have had one kidney stone are at risk of developing another.
 To reduce this risk, patients are given instructions specific to the type of stone they developed.
 Generally the instructions will include drinking more water to dilute the urine, but it may also involve lowering sodium intake or eating less meat.

-He has a state license in Ohio.
+He is certified by the Board Certified and has a state license in Ohio.

 Licensed In: Ohio